Calibration requirement for Epoch of Reionization 21-cm signal observation -- III. Bias and variance in uGMRT ELAIS-N1 field power spectrum: Results and Discussion

-Dependence of bias and variance over the angular multipoles comes through the baseline pair fractions and the function $\chi$.
+Dependence of bias and variance (and hence standard deviation) over the angular multipoles comes through the baseline pair fractions and the function $\chi$.
 We found that, the effect of the $\chi$ is rather small in the present observation data.
 The baseline pair fractions then introduces rather small bias in the power spectrum.
-In fact, the bias is less than the variance in all angular multipole suggesting that the effect of gain error for this observation is to enhance the variance of the power spectrum only.
+In fact, the bias is less than the standard deviation in all angular multipole suggesting that the effect of gain error for this observation is to enhance the uncertainty in the power spectrum only.
 This excess variance, we believe, is the main systematics for the GMRT observations.
 We further observe, that the excess variance due to gain error reduces with angular multipoles and at relatively higher angular multipoles the residual gain error effects can be neglected.
 This nature of residual gain error is certainly observation and observatory specific and need to be assessed for each particular observation afresh.

-Right panel of Figue~\ref{fig:BiasVar} show the bias and variance in the power spectrum for all four days of observations in different shades of grey.
+Right panel of Figue~\ref{fig:BiasVar} show $\mathcal{B}_P \mid _F, \sigma_P \mid _F$ and $\sigma_{HI}$ for all four days of observations in different shades of grey.
 Clearly, the observation on May 05 has by far the best statistics, whereas the observation on June 27 is the worst.
 For the rest of the discussions, we shall consider the observation on May 05 as standard and use it as a representative case rather than combining the data from four day's observation.